anpham6/android-docs/source/settings/android.rst

     createDownloadableFonts: true,
     createElementMap: false, // Cache not used with NodeUI
     pierceShadowRoot: true,
+    adaptStyleMap: true, // Use rendered values for output
     lockElementSettings: false, // Modify Node before rendering (LocalSettingsUI)
     customizationsBaseAPI: -1, // None
     customizationsBaseAPI: 0, // All (14 - 34)